When to Apply: Weed and Feed Schedule

 Apply a pre-emergent with fertilizer in early spring, and a post-emergent fertilizer in late spring.

-Spring clean up is the first step to following a weed and feed schedule.
-Rake out dead grass and dead remnants of annual grassy weeds.
+Spring cleanup is the first step to following a weed-and-feed schedule.
+Rake out dead grass and dead remnants of annual grassy weeds, including:

 - Crabgrass and Goosegrass,